domagojk/serverless-console/README.md

 # Serverless Console

-Serverless Console is an alternative UI for AWS focused on serverless services.
+Serverless Console is an alternative UI for AWS focused on "serverless" services.

 ## Cloudwatch Logs